ChefKissInc/NootedRed/README.md

 Everything starts out well and the AMD driver even congratulates us with the following message: `[3:0:0]: Controller is enabled, finish initialization`.

-However, as soon as WindowServer tries to zero the video memory, VM page faults occur and cause the SDMA0 and GFX engines halt, because they fail to read the IB (buffer that contains commands for the target MicroEngine).
+However, as soon as WindowServer tries to zero the video memory, VM page faults occur and cause the SDMA0 and GFX engines to halt, because they fail to read the IB (buffer that contains commands for the target MicroEngine).
 The AMD driver will attempt to reset the GFX/SDMA0 channels every minute or so, but the page faults persist.

 This results in a black screen for a few minutes, before the machine eventually restarts due to a watchdogd timeout since WindowServer fails to check in successfully.

-The X6000 branch has been abandoned for awhile now.
+The X6000 branch has been abandoned for a while because its logic is mainly designed for GFX10 (aka.
+GC 10), whereas our devices run GFX9.

 ### Collaborators